GDIBTV/gdi-core-html-css-deprecated/README.md

 # CORE  HTML/CSS

+The slides for this class are available at [gdibtv.github.io/gdi-core-html-css/](http://gdibtv.github.io/gdi-core-html-css/)

 This is the official Girl Develop It Core HTML/CSS curriculum.
 It was developed through the contributions of Pamela Fox, Alexis Goldstein, Erin M. Kidwell, Izzy Johnston, and Jen Myers.

 The course is meant to be taught in 4 two-hour sections.
 Each of the slides and practice files are customizable according to the needs of a given class or audience.